gbirke/factory-book/chapters/refactoring.rst

 in-depth look at two different implementations of such a central point - a `Factory`_ and a Dependency Injection Container.

 TODO Introduce `clean architecture`_.  that the storage and presentation layer are abstract interfaces that have different concrete implementations.
 Benefit: Software stays easy to change.
-We'll see those benefits in the following chapters
+We'll see those benefits in the following chapters.
+Another Benefit: The software is easier to reason about, because you have clear areas of responsibility:
+Want two switch out the storage?
+View, controllers and business logic (use cases) won't be affected.
+Want to use command line interface instead of rendered HTML?
+Wrap the use cases in a command line script and add a console presenter.
+Want to add a new feature to your domain? start with the business logic, add the data to the storage layer, display the feature in the view layer.

 .. _SOLID: https://en.wikipedia.org/wiki/SOLID
 .. _Factory: https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29